handav/introductory_ml/README.md

 ### Vocabulary:

-Classification: a problem where the aim is to classify data into discrete categories.
+#### Classification: a supervised learning problem where the aim is to classify data into discrete categories.

-Regression: a problem that aims to predict a number along a continuous spectrum, such as estimating the price of a house.
+#### Regression: a supervised learning problem that aims to predict a number along a continuous spectrum, such as estimating the price of a house.

+Classification and regression both fall under the category of supervised learning.

-Supervised Learning: using algorithms on data that has target labels.
+#### Supervised Learning: using algorithms on data that has target labels.

-Unsupervised Learning: using algorithms on data that does not have labels.
+#### Unsupervised Learning: using algorithms on data that does not have labels.

 You should understand basic machine learning vocabulary (including 'classification', 'regression', 'supervised learning', and 'unsupervised learning') for this course.
 Scikit-learn has a vocabulary section at http://scikit-learn.org/stable/tutorial/basic/tutorial.html.